solid-contrib/information/governance.md

 * __Solid Roadmap__ - Curation of the Solid Roadmap, comprised of the Solid Mission, Solid Values, and Key Success Factors.
 The Solid Team works to ensure that any and all decisions, priorities, and output are always in alignment with the Solid Roadmap.
 * __Solid Specification__ - Guiding the evolution of the Solid Specification, with an aim to encourage constructive dialogue and foster changes that result in healthy successive iterations aligned with the Solid Roadmap.
 * __Solid Panel__ - Sanction of [Solid Panels](#solid-panels), as well as initiatives or duties associated with a Panel.
 Also includes voting on Panel nominees.
-* __Solid Projects__ - Sanction and oversight of any [Solid Projects](https://github.com/orgs/solid/projects), as well as repositories hosted under the [Solid GitHub organization](https://github.com/solid/), including sanctioned initiatives undertaken by Solid Panel groups, and open source community reference implementations of the Solid Specification in different languages and technical stacks.
+* __Solid Projects__ - Sanction and oversight of any repositories hosted under the [Solid GitHub organization](https://github.com/solid/), including sanctioned initiatives undertaken by Solid Panel groups and/or the Solid Team, and open source community reference implementations of the Solid Specification in different languages and technical stacks.
 * __Solid Website__ - Curation and Management of the [Solid Website](https://www.solidproject.org).
 * __Solid Brand__ - Definition and evolution of the Solid Brand, including any associated brand assets.
 * __Solid Evangelism__ - Fostering awareness and use of Solid across geographic, economic, industrial, and academic verticals.